MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 ---

 <!-- markdownlint-disable MD024 MD051 -->

 # How Copilot for Microsoft 365 decides which plugin to use

 Microsoft Copilot for Microsoft 365 is your personal assistant for work.
 It helps with various general **tasks**, such as writing, summarizing, researching, and more.
 Copilot has different **skills** that correspond to these different types of tasks.
 For example, Copilot can summarize action items from a meeting, suggest edits to a file, or track down resources and experts on a given topic within your organization.
 Each skill has its own parameters and outputs that are tailored to the specific task.

-Like any copilot, Copilot for Microsoft 365 is trained with data at a point in time.
-To retrieve and process new and real-time information, especially data that's specific to your organization and workflows, Copilot requires *plugins*. **Plugins** extend Copilot for Microsoft 365's skills and utility for end users, enabling it to choose the right skill for a given task or request.
+Like any large language model(LLM), Copilot for Microsoft 365 is trained with data at a point in time.
+To retrieve and process new and real-time information, especially data that's specific to your organization and workflows, Copilot requires _plugins_. **Plugins** extend Copilot for Microsoft 365's skills and utility for end users, enabling it to choose the right skill for a given task or request.

 But how does Copilot know which skill to use when you ask for help?
 How does it interpret your request and match it to the best skill available?
 That's the job of the Copilot for Microsoft 365 **orchestrator**.

-This article will explain the logic behind Copilot's skill selection process and how you can ensure Copilot employs your plugin at every opportunity it can benefit your users.
+This article will explain the logic behind Copilot's skill selection process and how you can ensure Copilot employs your plugin at every opportunity it can to benefit your users.

 [!INCLUDE [preview-disclaimer](includes/preview-disclaimer.md)]